seart-group/ghs/README_flyway.md

 <!--
 	Author: Emad Aghajani
-	Note:	This file is based on my first-hand experience and by no means can be considered as an official instruction.
+	Note:	This file is based on my experience and by no means can be considered as an official instruction.
 -->